eNMS-automation/eNMS/docs/source/base/features.md

 of one or more services (or sub-workflows) that represent a series of distinct steps to accomplish a complex task.
 They are a visual representation of a network automation activity.
-When a workflow is executed, its status is updated in real-time on the web UI, each service will be continually updated with current status information.
-Security features include activity logging, role-based access control, and credentials management.
+When a workflow is executed, its status is updated in real-time on the web UI; each service will be continually updated with current status information.

 ![Workflow Builder](../_static/base/workflow.png)

+## Device and Link Management

+Devices provide one or more interfaces to allow remote management from eNMS.
+Through the services and workflows that facilitate that device interaction, they become units of automation.
+Links establish relationships between devices and can be used by services and workflows to control traversal through the automation.

+Additionally, eNMS provides a Web-based SSH session feature to facilitate manual device interactions and includes security and logging features.

 ## Configuration Management